-When an HSA owner has a change of status during the year, it affects how much he or she can contribute to their Health Savings Account (HSA).
+When a Health Savings Account (HSA) owner has a change of status during the year, it affects how much he or she can contribute to their HSA.
 Learn how a mid-year change of status affects HSA contribution limits below.

 How a Change of Status Affects Annual HSA Contribution Limits